How does the mortgage application process work?

 One of our expert consultants will examine your case in detail, allowing them to understand your needs.
 From here they will advise you on any extra information / documentation needed to do a complete market search.

-- Income and spending.
 This will allow the consultant to determine your budget and potential affordability for your required mortgage amount.
 It will also give them an idea of what monthly payments you could afford.

 Step 3: Suggestions

-If you’re unable to proceed immediately, for example, because you’ve not yet discovered a home to buy, the actual mortgage arrangements and lenders, will be addressed in more general terms.
+If you’re unable to proceed immediately – for example, because you’ve not yet discovered a home to buy – the actual mortgage arrangements and lenders will be addressed in more general terms.

 This is because the market changes, and whatever mortgage lender and scheme is appropriate for you may change in the meantime.
 From this point you will have a solid understanding of what to expect when the time arrives.

-Step 4: In Principle Agreement
+Step 4: Agreement in Principle

 Step 5: Applying for a mortgage